top of page

 Parking

 When you have guests over, ask them to park in your driveway or in front of your house.
 If visitors must park elsewhere, be sure they do not block the driveways or mailboxes of your neighbors.
 Street parking was never meant to be long term.
 Vehicles left on the neighborhood streets for extended periods can be considered a hazard as the streets were not designed with permanent street parking in mind.
 It's also considerate to not block sidewalks at your driveway so walkers don't have to move to the street.
+Parking etiquette suggests cars park FACING the direction of travel based on the side of the street where they are parking.
 Never allow people to park on lawns!

 Neighborhood Watch

 Roberts Ridge does not currently have a formal neighborhood watch program.
 However, all residents should be aware of what is happening in the area.
 Whether it is a coyote in the neighborhood, someone acting unusual, a strange car, or other situations, watch and act.
-Either post to social media (Nextdoor is a commonly used app) or call the Sheriff's Office.
-Be neighborly but not nosey.
+Either post to social media (Nextdoor is a commonly used app or the Roberts Ridge Facebook Page,) or call the Sheriff's Office.

 bottom of page